 The restaurant's large patio directly on the Lake of Dreams offers prime seating for guests to watch the water shows.
-But besides the view and the elegant wood-toned décor, rich with earth tones and coppery sheen, SW Steakhouse delivers amazing cuisine.
+But besides the view and the elegant dining room, SW Steakhouse delivers amazing cuisine.

 The shellfish platter features fresh jumbo shrimp, just shucked oysters, three kinds of sauces, lobster, crab and of course, lemon wedges.

 A baby iceberg blue cheese wedge salad is served with thick sliced bacon, Roquefort dressing and sweet heirloom tomatoes, even in March.